OndrejHome/ansible.ha-cluster-pacemaker/README.md

 RHEL 8: Don't forget to set `ansible_python_interpreter=/usr/libexec/platform-python` for RHEL 8 hosts as shown in example inventory at the end of this README.
 On RHEL 8 systems this role uses python from system (Python 3)

 This role requires at least version `2.9` of `python-jinja2` library.
 When this role is run from RHEL/CentOS 7 system you may encounter issue with old `python-jinja2` package described in Issue #6.
 To get the updated version of python-jinja2 and its dependencies you can use following RPM repository - https://copr.fedorainfracloud.org/coprs/ondrejhome/ansible-deps-el7/.

+pcs-0.10 on Fedora 29+ and RHEL 8 is supported when using 'OndrejHome.pcs-modules-2' version 20.0.0 or later.

 Role Variables
 --------------